-Working Group on Local Business Enterprise Preference Program for City Leases and Concession Agreements: Eliminate (inactive)
+Working Group on Local Business Enterprise Preference Program for City Leases and Concession Agreements - Eliminate (inactive)

 The Task Force unanimously voted to eliminate the Working Group on Local Business Enterprise Preference Program for City Leases and Concession Agreements in its July 16th meeting, as part of a vote to accept staff recommendations to eliminate 31 inactive bodies.
+The Task Force was unable to find information about the last time this body had met, suggesting it has likely been inactive for many years.